-Banner Good Samaritan Medical Center is the teaching flagship hospital of Banner Health, training about 300 physicians a year.
+Banner – University Medical Center Phoenix is the teaching flagship hospital of Banner Health, training about 300 physicians a year.

-Affiliated with the University of Arizona College of Medicine, the Banner Good Samaritan residency program has played a critical role in supplying physicians to Arizona, including many physicians who have established practices right here in Arizona.
+The Banner – University Medical Center Phoenix residency program has played a critical role in supplying physicians to Arizona, many of whom have established practices right here in Arizona.